codeforamerica/Data-Wiki/sites/all/modules/features/README.txt

 A container content type & Feed that allow for importing CSVs in the same format as the content type.

-DataWiki Community Group View Data datawiki_community_group_view_data
+DataWiki Community Group Views datawiki_community_group_views

+Contains view of data & display.

 A view that displays the data as JSON and CSV (CSV is an export CSV button, and there is also a previewable table.)

-DataWiki Community Group View Display datawiki_community_group_view_display
 A view that displays the view to the user.
 Has search blocks.

 DataWiki Community Group Site Settings